-In the case of personnel charged out at a monthly rate. such as site and seconded staff. the rate shall be calculated as the GAR divided by 12 and multiplied by a factor of 1.65.
-The factor provides for 'Head Office' management. administration. stationery. leave and sick leave. training and development. professional indemnity costs. finance charges and profit.
-The 1.65 fact shall apply to both permanent employees and persons employed on a contract basis.
+In the case of personnel charged out at a monthly rate, such as site and seconded staff, the rate shall be calculated as the GAR divided by 12 and multiplied by a factor of 1,65.
+The factor provides for 'Head Office' management, administration, stationery, leave and sick leave, training and development, professional indemnity costs, finance charges and profit.
+The 1,65 facts shall apply to both permanent employees and persons employed on a contract basis.
 There shall be and adjustment to the monthly rate for any leave on a pro rata basis

-Replacement of staff as a result of any extended period of leave or sick leave outside the normal contractor's year end break shall be to the approval of the Client.
+Replacement of staff because of any extended period of leave or sick leave outside the normal contractor's year end break shall be to the approval of the Client.

-Three (3) months prior to the commencement of the works contract the Service Provider shall submit for consideration and approval to the Client a detailed proposal which shall include a CV of appropriate experience and qualifications as well as a cost estimate (including salary adjustments/increases) for each required and/or proposed person.
+Three (3) months prior to the commencement of the works contract the Consulting Engineer shall submit for consideration and approval to the Client a detailed proposal which shall include a CV of appropriate experience and qualifications as well as a cost estimate (including salary adjustments/increases) for each required and/or proposed person.